wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 tokenStore.removeAllLocalTokens(context);
 ```

-Note that removing tokens locally you'll loose control about tokens stored on the server.
+Note that by removing tokens locally, you will lose control of the tokens stored on the server.

 ## Common SDK Tasks